adnanlanewla/SpeedChallenge/README.md

   Welcome to the comma.ai 2017 Programming Challenge!

-  Basically, your goal is to predict the speed of a car from a video.
+  Basically, the goal is to predict the speed of a car from a video.

   data/train.mp4 is a video of driving containing 20400 frames.
-Video is shot at 20 fps. data/train.txt contains the speed of the car at each frame, one speed on each line.
+Video is shot at 20 fps. data/train.txt contains the speed of the car at each frame, one speed per frame.

   data/test.mp4 is a different driving video containing 10798 frames.
-Video is shot at 20 fps.
+Video is also shot at 20 fps.
-  Your deliverable is test.txt
+  The deliverable is test.txt

-  We will evaluate your test.txt using mean squared error. <10 is good. <5 is better. <3 is heart.
+  We will evaluate the test.txt using mean squared error. <10 is good. <5 is better. <3 is heart.

 # Data Processing
 The original video data was converted in to images files using cv2.
 Each image file was named by following this nomenclature directory_frame_minute_second_frame_number_within_one_second_speed.jpg

-The method used for extracting images also has an option if the user wants to reduce the size of the original images by setting the rescale_factor
+The method used for extracting images also has an option to reduce the size of the original images by setting the rescale_factor

 # Model Exploration
 Three methods were used to train and evaluate our data.

 1) [Flownet 1.0](https://arxiv.org/abs/1504.06852) -
-we used existing implementation of Flownet1.0 in pytorch and converted that in to keras.
+we used the existing implementation of Flownet1.0 in pytorch and converted that in to tensorflow 2.x.
 Below is the link for the implementation of Flownet 1.0 in pytorch and the corresponding weights https://github.com/sampepose/flownet2-tf

 2) VGG 16 -
 VGG-16 Convolution neural netowrk was used to process individual images with its label.